Linford Christie: Professional athletics career

 Christie's early track career was not particularly promising.
 A comparatively slow starter, he failed to make the Great Britain team for the 1984 Summer Olympics, not even being included in the sprint relay squad.
 It was not until some years after he had begun to work in earnest on his running technique under the coaching guidance of Ron Roddan in 1979 that he fulfilled his potential.

 In 1986, he was the surprise winner of the 100 m at the European Championships and finished second in the same event at the Commonwealth Games in Edinburgh, behind Ben Johnson.
 At the 1987 World Championships in Athletics in Rome, Christie came fourth in the 100 m, but was later awarded the bronze medal, when winner Johnson was disqualified after admitting years of steroid use.

 At the 1988 Summer Olympics in Seoul, Christie won the 100 m silver behind Carl Lewis after Johnson, who set a world record in 9.79 seconds, was again disqualified following a positive drug test.
 Christie's time was 9.97 seconds, a new European record by 0.03 seconds and this was only the third time that an athlete had broken the ten second barrier in the 100 metres without winning the race.

 In 1992, Christie became the third British athlete to win the Olympic 100 m, after Harold Abrahams and Allan Wells, winning the title ahead of Frankie Fredericks of Namibia at the Barcelona Olympic Games.
 In the absence of his great rival Lewis, Christie ran 9.96 s in the final, and at the age of 32 years 121 days became the oldest Olympic 100 m champion by four years and 38 days.

-In 1993, he became the first man in history to hold the Olympic, World, European and Commonwealth titles in the 100m as he was victorious at the Stuttgart World Championships in his fastest ever time of 9.87.
-The time still stands as the British record as of 2022.
+In 1993, he became the first man in history to hold the Olympic, World, European and Commonwealth titles in the 100 m as he was victorious at the Stuttgart World Championships in his fastest ever time of 9.87.
+The time stood as the British record until 2023.
 His achievement saw him being voted BBC Sports Personality of the Year by the British public that year.

 The following year, in 1994, he defended his Commonwealth title in Victoria in his second fastest ever 100 m time of 9.91.

 Defending his Olympic title in 1996, Christie was disqualified in the final after two false starts.
 He said: "The first one I knew I did, but on the second one I felt I reacted perfectly to the gun.
 I have never been disqualified from a race before in my life.
 What a place to do it."
 His reaction time was 0.086 seconds.
 Under IAAF rules, sprinters are not allowed to start from their blocks faster than 0.1 seconds.

 Christie retired from representative international competition in 1997, although he continued to make appearances at invitation meetings.